Featured

 1. Decide you’re ready to incorporate.

 3. Choose a name.
-You’ll need to conduct a search with the secretary of state to make sure it’s unique and available.
+You’ll need to conduct a search with the secretary of state to confirm it’s unique and available.

 4. Choose a state.

-6. Create articles of incorporation (for corps) or articles of organization (for LLCs).
-These documents are different from each other.
+6. Create a Certificate of Incorporation (for corps) or Certificate of Formation (for LLCs).
+These documents are different from one another, and the exact names may vary from state to state.
+For example, if you incorporate in California, you’d create Articles of Incorporation (for corps) or Articles of Organization (for LLCs).
 They both provide basic information about your company.
-Articles of incorporation also authorize the number and type of shares of stock that a corporation may issue.
+A Certificate of Incorporation also authorizes the number and type of shares of stock that a corporation may issue.

 8. File any other documentation your state of incorporation requires.

-9. If you’re forming outside your home state, qualify the entity to do business in your home state and pay any fees your home state requires as well.
+9. Qualify the entity to do business in your home state (if you’re forming outside your home state or any other applicable state) and pay any fees required.

 After you incorporate

-1. Get an employee identification number (EIN) from the IRS.
+1. Get an employee identification number (EIN) from the Internal Revenue Service (IRS).
 All corporations and any LLC with more than one member needs this tax document.

 2. Open a bank account in the business’ name.

-3. Organize your company.
+3. Set up your company’s organizational documents.
 If you’re a corporation, you should convene your first board meeting to adopt the bylaws that say how you’ll operate.
-If you’re an LLC, you’ll do something similar by adopting an operating agreement.
-These documents are internal and more specific than the articles you filed with the state, and are about setting yourself up with a roadmap for how you’ll conduct your business in accordance with state law.
+If you’re an LLC, you’ll do something similar by having all members sign an operating agreement.
+These documents are internal and more specific than the charter you filed with the state.
+They are about setting yourself up with a roadmap for how you’ll run corporate matters, like board and stockholder meetings, voting, appointing officers, etc.

 5. Set up recordkeeping processes.
-Keep all your new documentation in one place so that you’re able to comply with all reporting and refer to your bylaws easily, and stay on top of annual obligations with respect to your entity.
+Keep all your new documentation in one place so that you’re able to comply with all reporting and keep a clean corporate record to support your limited liability position, and stay on top of annual obligations with respect to your entity.

-That’s a lot of steps, but the good news is that a number of online vendors provide quick and easy setup for Delaware C-corps—often within a week.
+That’s a lot of steps, but the good news is that several online vendors provide quick and easy setup for Delaware C-corps—often within a week.
 Services can include obtaining an EIN and bank account.
 If you’re going that route, you could get started right this minute.
-But it’s always a good idea to talk to a law firm first, and in some cases it’s required.
+But it’s always a good idea to talk to a law firm first, and in some cases, it’s required.
 For example, if you work in a highly regulated industry or if you’re already working with clients, you’ll need a law firm’s help.
-(You can find our recommendations for both in the Carta Incorporation Resources tool, by the way.)
+(You can find our recommendations for both in the Carta Incorporation Resources tool.)

 “From what we see, many people are concerned with the entity being something they always need to manage, and think about,” says Milastsivy.
 “But with the number of tools that exist today, it’s becoming much easier to actually manage a company.
 High-level, when you have an idea, you can incorporate and still be safe—it doesn’t have to be such a huge deal.”

 Once you’re incorporated, you’re ready to do business.
-Often, that means fundraising, thinking about hiring employees, and issuing equity to founders.
-Get started on all of those with our free platform for early-stage C-corp founders: Carta Launch.
+Often, that means fundraising, hiring your first employees, and issuing equity to founders